Review: “Gone Girl” starring Ben Affleck and Rosamund Pike

 Movies about the apocalypse are commonplace.
 Late last year, audiences were “treated” to the latest in a long line of films which contemplated the end of the world, namely “2012”, which was based on a ridiculous misinterpretation of the Mayan calendar.
 Like many of its ilk, it was little more than a demonstration of advanced […]

-Picture of meI'm a Doctor of Creative Writing, a husband, a son, a brother, an uncle, a published novelist, a technologist, a student, and still an amateur in much else.
+I'm a Doctor of both Creative Writing and Manufacturing and Mechanical Engineering, a novelist, a technologist, and still an amateur in much else.